 5. Reduce dyspnea and breathlessness

-11. Yoga helps relieve COPD associated Stress and anxiety
+11. Helps relieve COPD associated Stress and anxiety

-How yoga improves Lung function – possible physiology
+Yoga and breath retraining exercises/ pranayama improves lung function – possible physiology

-COPD patients should start a yoga program with pranayama (breath retraining), which helps to strengthen the respiratory muscles and gives some control over dyspnea also it increases readiness for asana practice.
+COPD patients should start a yoga and breath retraining exercises program to help strengthen the respiratory muscles and gives some control over dyspnea and also overall body movement control.

-During pranayama practitioner not only tries to breathe but also concentrates on breathing.
-This act of concentration helps to relives all worries and eventually de-stress by activating parasympathetic “rest-relax” nervous system.
+Ideally, during pranayama and yoga asana, practitioner not only tries to breathe but also concentrates on breath quality.
+This act of this single minded concentration helps to relives all worries and eventually de-stress by activating parasympathetic “rest-relax” nervous system.

 Recent research suggests that pranayama increases oxygen intake for up to five times as it involves vertical breathing; which allows alveoli of both lungs to open up and provides a vast expanse of alveolar membrane for exchange of gases.

-Yoga Pranayama helps to reduce elastic and viscous resistance present in lungs at the time of inhalation.
+Pranayama and yoga postures helps to reduce elastic and viscous resistance present in lungs at the time of inhalation.
 It acts as a physiological stimulator to release lung surfactant and prostaglandins, which increases lung compliance.

 Breathing exercises and stretching postures strengthen principal respiratory muscles at the same time relaxes accessory muscles of respiration.

-5. Yoga Breathing helps efficient emptying and filling of lungs
+5. Helps efficient emptying and filling of lungs

 Increase in respiratory muscle strength, cleansing of airways secretions and efficient use of diaphragmatic and abdominal muscles as a consequence of yoga, contributes to efficient lung functioning.

-6. Yoga Breathing causes rise in thoracic pulmonary compliances and Bronchodilation
+6. Causes rise in thoracic pulmonary compliances and Bronchodilation

 Inflation of lung and alteration of breathing pattern can cause stimulation of pulmonary stretch receptors, which reflexively relaxes muscles of larynx and tracheobronchial tree.
 This ultimately reduces airway resistance.